 Even though completing GTA 5’s main story runs for about 30 hours, players may find themselves wanting a bit more content to chew on beyond Rockstar North’s original campaign.
 That’s where The Red House mod comes in hand, adding 20+ new missions and one heist to the base game along with bodyguards that will fight for you.

 There are a handful of different mission types, such as Assassination Contracts, Mob Cleaning, and Protection.
 This mod also contains The Blue House update which slapped on additional stealth-based missions that will undoubtedly spice up your GTA experience.

 Realistic Graphics (NaturalVision Mod)

-One of modders’ favorite things to do is tweak with a game’s visuals, whether that means making things look more pretty or a like a living nightmare.
-The NaturalVision mod overhauls GTA 5’s visuals, making numerous changes to environmental weather effects, lighting, ambient colors, tone-mapping, weapon systems, higher-quality textures and even more.
+One of modders’ favorite things to do is tweak a game’s visuals, whether that means making things look more pretty or a like a living nightmare.
+The NaturalVision mod overhauls GTA 5’s visuals, making numerous changes to environmental weather effects, lighting, ambient colors, tone-mapping, weapon systems, higher-quality textures, and even more.

 This is all in an effort to further blur the line between fantasy and reality while playing the game.
 Assuming your PC can handle it, installing at least one mod that improves graphics can instantly make an old game feel completely new again.

 Realistic Crime Monitoring (Crime and Police Rebalance & Enhancement Mod)